The Yankees’ 10 Greatest Pitchers

 Nobody exposed the fates of the Yankees and Boston Red Sox—two teams headed in entirely different directions during the 1920s—than Ruffing, who suffered badly in Boston before a rescue by the Yankees turned his career completely around.

 Ruffing was a good-hitting outfielder as a teenager before he lost four toes in a coal-mining accident; he soon realized that pitching didn’t provide the physical disadvantage that playing in the field would, so he worked up a repertoire that relied on excellent control complete with a changeup to baffle hitters.
 Signed on with the Red Sox, Ruffing’s first six years in the majors were short of disastrous—winning 39, losing 93 and, in his final two full years at Boston in 1928-29, leading the AL in most losses and most runs allowed.
-After a 0-3 start to the 1930 season, Ruffing was dealt to the Yankees—where manager and former pitcher Bob Shawkey told him to redirect the exertion of his pitching style away from his overused arm and toward the rest of his body.
+After a 0-3 start to the 1930 season, Ruffing was dealt to the Yankees—where manager and former pitcher Bob Shawkey told him to redirect the exertion of his pitching style away from his overused arm and towards the rest of his body.

 Like night and day, Ruffing’s luck swung 180 degrees in New York.
 He finished the 1930 campaign 15-5 for the Yankees and would only suffer one losing season for the rest of his career pitching in pinstripes.
-Throughout the 1930s he evolved toward greatness and became as automatic as the Yankees in the late 1930s, paralleling the team’s dynastic success of 1936-39 by winning at least 20 games each season—the only four times he would reach the milestone.
-The massive offensive support he received from the Yankees—in sharp contrast to what little he got in Boston—helped, with a career 3.80 ERA that’s the highest of any pitcher in the Hall of Fame.
+Throughout the 1930s he evolved towards greatness and became as automatic as the Yankees in the late 1930s, paralleling the team’s dynastic success of 1936-39 by winning at least 20 games each season—the only four times he would reach the milestone.
+The massive offensive support he received from the Yankees—in sharp contrast to what little he got in Boston—helped, with a career 3.80 ERA that’s the second highest (after Jack Morris) of any pitcher in the Hall of Fame.
 But there’s little doubt he became a better hurler in New York, as evidenced by a much more respectable career Yankees ERA of 3.47.

-Ruffing stepped it up to earn his World Series pay, going 7-2 in ten starts with a 2.63 ERA; in Game One of the 1942 World Series, a 37-year-old Ruffing took a no-hitter into the eighth inning against St. Louis.
+Ruffing stepped it up to earn his World Series pay, going 7-2 in 10 starts with a 2.63 ERA; in Game One of the 1942 World Series, a 37-year-old Ruffing took a no-hitter into the eighth inning against St. Louis.

 Further assisting Ruffing’s success on the mound was his own bat.
 Channeling his early days as an outfielder, Ruffing had a career .269 average in the majors and hit 36 home runs, one shy of the major league record among pitchers; for much of his time in New York, he was the go-to as a right-handed pinch-hitter.